nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `bye` and `save`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* The maximum cost supported is up to $10 million, any specified cost equal or greater than that will be displayed incorrectly.

 ### Adding an equipment: `add`
 Adds new Equipment to the list of Equipment.